lexruee/bmp180/README.md

 # BMP180
-A c driver for the sensor BMP180.
+A driver written in C for the sensor BMP180.